Well, my friends, it’s March, and I’m sure we all agree that Old Man Winter has way, way overstayed his welcome.

 Sabbath was a refreshing, weekly phenomenon in Jerusalem.
 Every Friday at dusk the city’s normal business and din was replaced by a reverent hush.
 Work stopped for 24 hours while the faithful took a break, and the break was good for the unfaithful as well.
 I appreciated it more than the history, the falafel, the street music, or anything else about Jerusalem.

-Despite the ten-hour time difference, I had never felt more alive as we left the city and cruised south across the Negev desert toward the Dead Sea, in a rental car, me or my intrepid mother behind the wheel, following our friends past date palm plantations and gas stations where Bedouins watered their camels.
+Despite the ten-hour time difference, I had never felt more alive as we left the city and cruised south across the Negev desert toward the Dead Sea, in a rental car, with me or my intrepid mother behind the wheel, following our friends past date palm plantations and gas stations where Bedouins watered their camels.
 Israelis drive like devils and, yes, we got honked at a lot.
 The southern elevation is well below sea level, so perhaps my energy could be attributed to adrenalin and a high density of oxygen.

 Heading north, wild hollyhocks nodded their shining heads on the sunny hillsides of Samaria.
 UN jeeps prowled around the Golan Heights, while Israeli tank crews camped among flowering orchards.